facebookarchive/open-graph-protocol/content/index.markdown

    available in.
  * `og:site_name` - If your object is part of a larger web site, the name which should be displayed for the overall site. e.g., "IMDb".
- * `og:video` - A URL to a video file that compliments this object.
+ * `og:video` - A URL to a video file that complements this object.

 For example (line-break solely for display purposes):